 AMD Processor Series

-AMD has mainly two processor series for both laptops and desktop.
+AMD has mainly two processor series for both laptops and desktops.
 AMD processors are generally faster than intel with great Radeon graphics.
-But the main downside is that AMD processors gets hot very quickly and that is why many consumers don’t AMD powered laptops.
+But the main downside is that AMD processors get hot quickly, so many consumers don’t AMD powered laptops.

 - AMD Athlon series